Raise your hand if you have ever wondered how to embed a Facebook feed on your webpage?

 And, below are the steps in detail with screenshots.

 2. Import the Facebook Feed into your account

-In the sources list, just click on the ‘Facebook’ box” as shown below:
+Step 2: In the sources list, just click on the ‘Facebook’ box as shown below:

-On the next screen, you will need to choose whether you want to embed your own page feed or you want to embed the posts publish by Facebook users who mentioned your page.
+Step 4: On the next screen, you will need to choose whether you want to embed your own page feed or you want to embed the posts published by Facebook users who mentioned your page.

 For this example, we will choose the Facebook page posts, so in the ‘Source type’ screen just choose the ‘Facebook Page Posts’ option.
-An input field will appear where you will need to paste or type your Facebook page URL.
-If you already have connected other pages, just the one you want to create a feed widget from.
+A list with your Facebook pages will appear where you will need to choose the page from which you want to create a feed widget from.

 3. Copy/paste a simple code in your website HTML

 Once you open your Facebook feed in edit mode, you will find the feed’s embeddable code in the top right section.
 Below is an example and you can see the exact position of the code, highlighted with a red circle.

 Once you get your code, choose the position on your website where you want to embed the feed widget and just paste this code.